Bardolph-Automation-Inc/bardolph/docs/installation.rst

   pip uninstall bardolph

-This will work whether you installed a downloaded package, or build and installed a package locally.
+This will work whether you installed a downloaded package, or built and installed a package locally.

 .. index::